 Thanksgiving Fruit Plates and Turkeys: In the week leading up to Thanksgiving, members of our congregation prepare approximately 60 fresh fruit plates that are delivered to area nursing home residents and staff.
 We also partner with North Brevard Charities to provide money so they can purchase turkeys for area families.

-Salvation Army Bell Ringing/Soup Kitchen: During December, our congregation members cover eight complete days of ringing at Publix for the Christmas Red Kettle Drive to benefit our local Salvation Army.
+Salvation Army Bell Ringing/Soup Kitchen: During December, our congregation members cover six complete days of ringing at Publix for the Christmas Red Kettle Drive to benefit our local Salvation Army.
 Additionally, our members work throughout the year in the Salvation Army's Soup Kitchen to help prepare and serve lunch, collect food to donate to the Soup Kitchen, and partner with other groups and people locally to encourage donations of meat and much-needed food staples for the daily ministry of the Soup Kitchen.

 100 Christmas Dinners: Each year our congregation partners with other churches, organizations, and individuals to prepare and deliver 100 Christmas dinners complete with a smoked pork shoulder, two sides, a pie, and other goodies to families and individuals in need.